MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-sccm.md

 ![SCCM showing successful deployment with no errors](images/sccm-deployment.png)

 **Check that the machines are compliant with the Microsoft Defender ATP service:**<br>
-You can set a compliance rule for configuration item in System Center Configuration Manager to monitor your deployment.
+You can set a compliance rule for configuration item in Microsoft Endpoint Configuration Manager to monitor your deployment.

 This rule should be a *non-remediating* compliance rule configuration item that monitors the value of a registry key on targeted machines.